-What is IVR and how can a business utilize it along with acceptance of payment processing
+What is IVR and how can a business automate payment collection using IVR?

 We're here to listen to your IVR needs or give you ideas on how they can reduce your organization's workload on payment acceptance.